reconhub/learn/content/post/practical-real-time-response-2.md

 What does it reflect?
 Based on the last part of the epicurve, some colleagues suggest that incidence is going down and the outbreak may be under control.
 What is your opinion on this?

-  - Note that these results are highly dependent on the estimated serial interval - a higher mean SI will lead to higher R estimates.
-  - The results will also be sensitive to the number of data points discarded towards the end of the available data.

 Note that you could have estimated R0 directly from the growth rate and the serial interval, using the formula described in Wallinga and